moe123/coconut/ReadMe.markdown

 a set of useful primitive object classes, it also introduces several paradigms that define functionality not covered by the C++ language.

 Coconut is based on a reuse object/memory eco-system ; stack and heap, heap and stack ; it has a low memory and runtime execution footprint in comparison of many other
 `experiences`.
-The author doesn't like argument ; reminding this is a sparetime and single-handed project ; hence, for the same data-set, benchmarking against Objective-C or Swift is unnecessary ; would be embarrassing, indeed according to few press-releases and bold statements which are not reflecting reality, just a question here.
+The author doesn't like argument ; reminding this is a sparetime and single-handed project ; let us make a room for it anyway ; hence, for the same data-set, benchmarking against Objective-C or Swift is unnecessary ; would be embarrassing, indeed, according to few press-releases and bold statements which are not reflecting reality? just a question here.

 -----------------------------------------------------------------------------------------------